StructuralAnalysisFormat/StructuralAnalysisFormat-Doc/docs/loads/structuralpointaction.md

 >:width: 600px
 >```

->Local coordinate system for a node cannot be defined in SAF.
+>Local coordinate system for a node cannot be defined in SAF so far.
 It is asumed to be the same as the global coordinate system.